 It will grow 4 feet a year, so it quickly develops into a dense, beautiful flowering screen in just 2 or 3 years.
-It is drought tolerant and any pests it gets are minor and will give no problems.
+It is drought tolerant and any pests it gets are minor so they will not give you problems.
 It is also deer resistant so it can be planted anywhere.
 In humid states it may develop a little mildew on the leaves, but this is harmless and will disappear over winter so your plants will come back fresh and green in the spring.
 This is such an easy plant to grow that if you leave it enough room you won’t need to prune it at all and it will produce a profusion of stunning rich pink flowers all summer long, year after year.

-The common crape myrtle (Lagerstroemia indica) was first brought to Charleston, South Carolina around 1790 from its natural home in China and Korea.
+The common Crape Myrtle (Lagerstroemia indica) was first brought to Charleston, South Carolina around 1790 from its natural home in China and Korea.
 It thrived in the warm climate there and has long been a symbol of summer in the South, with its vivid blooms.
 From those original plants many forms have been bred, but Pink Velour is without a doubt one of the best, combining strong colour with rapid growth and sturdy form.
 It was introduced in 1998 by Dr Carl Whitcomb, a famous professor and plant-breeder, who produced a number of new Crape Myrtles.
 Pink Velour is considered one of his best and most popular.

-Pink Velour Crape Myrtle quickly grows into an upright small tree or large shrub 6 to 12feet tall, with enormous clusters of magenta-pink flowers produced from summer right up to the first frost.
+Pink Velour Crape Myrtle quickly grows into an upright small tree or large shrub 6 to 12 feet tall, with enormous clusters of magenta-pink flowers produced from summer right up to the first frost.
 The leaves are burgundy-red when they emerge in spring, purple-green all summer and orange-brown in fall.
 The bark is an attractive greyish-brown color and naturally peels off to reveal fresh new bark below.

 Pink Velour Crape Myrtle grows in zones 7, 8 and 9, from Virginia throughout the South, and from Texas across to California and right up the west coast.
 In zone 6 and even zone 5 the roots will survive winter but the branches will die to the ground.
-However the plant will re-sprout readily and grow 2 to 4 feet in a season, making a lovely small shrub and allowing northern gardeners to grow these coveted plants.
+However, the plant will re-sprout readily and grow 2 to 4 feet in a single season, making a lovely small shrub and allowing northern gardeners to grow these coveted plants.
 It needs full sun and does well in all kinds of soil except those that are often wet, where it will not grow well.
-So don’t overwater or plant in a low-lying, wet spot.
+So don’t over-water or plant in a low-lying, wet spot.
 We have lots of other choice plants for those locations.

 Pink Velour is such a special plant that only the exact plant will have the right color and growth rate.
 So it must be produced directly from trees absolutely known to be right.
 Our trees are grown the correct way, from branch cuttings of these special trees.
 That way every tree is identical to the original so they will produce a very uniform effect when planted in a row.
 However these take longer to produce, so avoid cheaper, seedling trees that will only be a disappointment.
 Crape Myrtles labelled ‘Pink’ will definitely not be Pink Velour.

 We sell only trees that are true to the original form and we have a wide range of sizes to give you the best plant for your purpose.
-However we are constantly renewing our stock so our customers get fresh, healthy plants, so supplies of this tree may be limited.
+However, we are constantly renewing our stock so our customers get fresh, healthy plants.
+For this reason, our supplies of this tree may be limited.
 To avoid disappointment order now.